Claiming depreciation on your property is one of the most critical steps in an investor’s journey. And it’s the only deduction that can be subjective.

 For example, we have calculated that a $20,000 furniture package supplied by a developer can result in an additional $10,000 deduction in the first year alone.

-In addition to your other depreciation opportunities, furniture really can enhance your overall claim.
+In addition to your other depreciation assets, furniture really can enhance your overall claim.

 But he warns that furnishing your investment isn’t necessarily the best option for all properties and locations.